News from the group:

 Reference

-Bechstedt S, Albert JT, Kreil DP, Müller-Reichert T, Göpfert MC, Howard J (2010) A doublecortin containing microtubule-associated protein is implicated in mechanotransduction in Drosophila sensory cilia, Nat.
-Commun.
+Bechstedt S, Albert JT, Kreil DP, Müller-Reichert T, Göpfert MC, Howard J (2010) A doublecortin containing microtubule-associated protein is implicated in mechanotransduction in Drosophila sensory cilia, Nature Commun.
 1, 11. (read more)

 Return to group home or publications